mcroteau/PLSA.R/readme.md

 references, no file reads, reference to static fields per request.
 Everything is either cached and or instantiated on the fly.
-PLSAR runs via one command so there are no .war files to deploy, no additional plugins to install it is a simple yet sophisticated alternative to container deployment environments.
+PLSAR runs via one command so there are no .war files to deploy, no additional plugins to install it is a simple yet powerful alternative to container deployment environments.

 We don't have official stats but it is estimated that PLSAR